ODM, OEM, CM – Which Type of Manufacturer Should You Pick for Your Project?

 • CM – Contract manufacturer

-Each model is fundamentally different, primarily in terms of how much responsibility the manufacturer takes for design, but a manufacturer may in fact offer all three types of services.
-There are, however, also other important differences in the way each model or type of manufacturer handles a contract manufacturing project.
+Each of these is fundamentally different, particularly in terms of how much responsibility the manufacturer takes for design.
+A manufacturer may also offer all three types of services.

 What Do the Terms OEM, ODM and CM Mean?

-Here’s a quick explanation of how these different manufacturing models work.
+Here’s a quick breakdown of how these manufacturing models work.

 Original Design Manufacturer (ODM)

-• The design, tooling and other IP belongs to the supplier.
+• Intellectual Property: The design, tooling and other IP belong to the supplier.

 Original Equipment Manufacturer (OEM)

-A new product is developed by the factory based on a design from the buyer but using the supplier’s existing category expertise, supply chain, etc.
+With OEM, a new product is developed by the manufacturer based on a design from the customer.
+However, the production will rely on the supplier’s category expertise, specialized equipment, and established supply chain.

-• At least a portion of the IP belongs to the buyer, in most of the cases, usually as long as they are paying for the development, tooling and their contracts are in order.
+• Intellectual Property: At least a portion of the IP belongs to the customer, usually as long as they are paying for the development, tooling and their contracts are in order.

 Contract Manufacturer (CM)

-• The IP clearly belongs to the customer, as they are the ones conducting product design, development, and evaluation.
+• Intellectual Property: The IP clearly belongs to the customer, as they are the ones conducting product design, development, and evaluation.

-This table gives a quick overview of the fundamental differences between ODM, OEMs and CMs:
+Here’s a quick overview of the fundamental differences between ODM, OEM and CM:

 Type of Contract Manufacturing / Criteria ODM OEM CM